bridegroom

 Misspelling Pattern Breakdown

-How far each generated variant is from the correct spelling of bridegroom - measured in single-character edits (insert, delete, or substitute a letter).
-Larger bars are easier to catch; one-edit slips are the sneakiest.
+How far each generated variant is from the correct spelling of bridegroom - counted as single-character edits (an insertion, a deletion, or a substituted letter).
+The larger the bar, the easier the typo is to spot; one-edit slips are the ones that sneak past readers.

 Definitions, pronunciation, and etymology for this entry are drawn from Wiktionary via the kaikki.org structured extract (CC BY-SA); frequency ordering uses the FrequencyWords open word-frequency list (2018 English corpus, MIT).
 See the methodology for how each field is sourced and updated.